 Lynchburg City Schools offers a variety of alternative programs available to students on an individual basis.
-These programs include the Fort Hill Community School which also houses the homebound program, the Amelia Pride Center, RODEO (Reach Out to Develop Educational Opportunities) and other pre-General Educational Development (GED) certificate programs.
-Students in an alternative program completing requirements for a diploma will only be eligible to participate in the Pride Center graduation.
+These programs include the Fort Hill Community School, the homebound programs, RODEO (Reach Out to Develop Educational Opportunities) and other pre-General Educational Development (GED) certificate programs.
+Students in an alternative program completing requirements for a diploma will only be eliqible to participate in the Fort Hill Community School graduation.